meekthephreak/CTF-Writeups/VulnHub/Jangow 1.0.1/README.md

 ![alt text](image11.png)

-We found the flage `user.txt` and moved it to our local machine using `get user.txt`.
+We found the flag `user.txt` and moved it to our local machine using `get user.txt`.